epfl-ada/ada-2021-project-adadelta-q/README.md

 ```
 conda create --name <env> --file requirements-v2.txt
 ```
-if you are facing compatibility issues the other install
+if you are facing compatibility issues the other install.